 - 1. In principle the Board of Examiners meets once a month, except in the months of July and August. - 2.
 The Board of Examiners may delegate certain clearly defined duties. - 3.
 The Secretary to the Board of Examiners is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
 The meetings are not public. - 5.
-If a student submits a request or complaint to the Board of Examiners that involves a member of said Board, then the member in question shall not be involved in the handling of the request or complaint and will temporarily withdraw from the meeting. - 6.
+In the event that a student submits a request or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the request or complaint and will temporarily absent him or herself from the meeting. - 6.
 A report will be drawn up regarding the matters discussed at meetings. - 7.
 Every year, before November 1, the Board of Examiners compiles a report of its activities in the previous academic year and sends this report to the Dean. - 8.
 Membership of the Board is typically for 3 years, with an extension for another 3 years.